Salpingopharyngeus/Tufts-eCTF2024/README.md

-# eCTF Insecure Example
+# Tufts eCTF - 2024
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the design for an eCTF MISC system designed by the team at Tufts University.

 ## Layout